airbytehq/airbyte/docs/operator-guides/upgrading-airbyte.md

 The reason for this is that there are breaking changes made in v0.31.0-alpha, and the logic for these changes is removed in later versions, making it impossible to upgrade directly.

-1. If you are in a cloned AirByte repo, v0.31.0-alpha can be pulled from GitHub with
+1. If you are in a cloned Airbyte repo, v0.31.0-alpha can be pulled from GitHub with

    ```
    git checkout v0.31.0-alpha